Have you ever wanted to bring your dog to a pet expo or vendor fair?

 When we’re attending an expo or any event (or even going to a store), we carry a few paper towels folded up along with poop bags and hand cleaner (which works great to sanitize a spot after a doggie accident).

-We put it all in our YUCKY PUPPY wet bag for dogs; the machine washable bag can also be used for full poop bags on trail walks where you may be nowhere near a trash can.
+We put it all in our YUCKY PUPPY poop bag carrier; the machine washable bag can also be used for full poop bags on trail walks where you may be nowhere near a trash can.

 Bring a water bowl.